ofiwg/libfabric/man/fi_cxi.7.md

 The CXI provider supports both tagged (*FI_TAGGED*) and untagged (*FI_MSG*) two-sided messaging interfaces.
 In the normal case, message matching is performed by hardware.
 In certain low resource conditions, the responsibility to perform message matching may be transferred to software.
-This is transparently handled by the provider.
+Specification of the receive message matching mode in the environment (*FI_CXI_RX_MATCH_MODE*) controls the initial matching mode and whether hardware matching can transparently onload matching to software where a hybrid of hardware and software matching is done.

 If a Send operation arrives at a node where there is no matching Receive operation posted, it is considered unexpected.
 Unexpected messages are